 By contrast, the PP-informed prior proved more tractable.
-With 8k live points and a sampling efficiency of 0.3, the multi-mode run identified two modes: one mode similar to the EOS-agnostic result, and one similar to the EOS-informed prior run, consistent within 95\% credible level for all parameters, and within 68\% credible level for most parameters.
-The maximum-likelihood and local evidence values for the latter mode, corresponding to the more extreme geometric solution from the EOS-informed prior run, are higher by approximately +35.3 and +29.6 units, respectively, compared to the mode resembling the EOS-agnostic result.
+With 8k live points and a sampling efficiency of 0.3, the multimode run identified two modes: one mode similar to the EOS-agnostic result, and one similar to the EOS-informed prior run, consistent within 95\% credible level for all parameters, and within 68\% credible level for most parameters.
+The maximum likelihood and local evidence values for the latter mode, corresponding to the more extreme geometric solution from the EOS-informed prior run, are higher by approximately +35.3 and +29.6 units, respectively, compared to the mode resembling the EOS-agnostic result.
 This difference in evidence corresponds to a Bayes factor of $2\ln \text{BF}\approx 59.1$, constituting \textit{very strong} evidence in favor of the new more extreme geometric mode found by the EOS-informed models, following the interpretation of \citet{Kass1995}.

-\subsubsection{Physical Plausibility of PSR J0437-4715's Geometry}
+\subsubsection{Physical plausibility of PSR J0437-4715's geometry}

-We now turn to the physical properties of the newly identified geometric mode and assess whether it is physically plausible and consistent with multi-wavelength constraints from this source, while noting that more definitive conclusions on its feasibility will require testing against more detailed models and incorporating multi-wavelength observational constraints \citep[see, e.g., recent modeling by][]{Petri25}.
+We now turn to the physical properties of the newly identified geometric mode and assess whether it is physically plausible and consistent with multiwavelength constraints from this source, while noting that more definitive conclusions on its feasibility will require testing against more detailed models and incorporating multiwavelength observational constraints \citep[see, e.g., recent modeling by][]{Petri25}.